The Two-infall Model Revisited: Constraints on Milky Way Bulge Assembly from >30,000 Galactic Chemical Evolution Models and Machine Learning: Methodology

 The ratio of the mass accreted in the second infall relative to the first is given by $\sigma_2$.
 Therefore, low values ($\sigma_2<1$) emphasize a classical early bulge formation, whereas high values ($\sigma_2>5$) imply substantial later accretion from disk inflows or merger debris.
 The effect of the second-infall parameters also interacts strongly with $\tau_2$.
 A large $\sigma_2$ combined with a long $\tau_2$ flattens the high-metallicity tail of the MDF, whereas small $\sigma_2$ preserves a strongly peaked, old-population MDF.

 The first-phase SFE sets the rate of gas consumption and enrichment during the initial collapse. $\Delta$SFE is the multiplicative change in efficiency applied at $t_2$ (e.g., SFE$_2 = {\rm SFE} \times \Delta$SFE).
+Importantly, for a given model run, the SFE remains constant throughout each phase and does not vary with individual time steps (as in some GCEs that implement density-dependent star formation); instead, a single multiplicative adjustment is applied at the transition time $t_2$.
 High, early SFE produces the classical $\alpha$-plateau; modest changes at $t_2$ allow control over the metal-rich sequence without driving unrealistic late-time bursts.